Your Team knows they can’t Self-Care their way out of this.

 Unaddressed chronic stress & trauma exposure in the workplace is a real problem.
 It can lead to burnout, low morale, poor health, staff turnover, and diminished outcomes for your clients.

-Bringing a trauma responsive lens to your organizational culture, equity work, workforce development, and team building can protect employees and help you grow a healthier and more effective organization.
+Bringing a collective care approach to your organizational culture, equity work, workforce development, and team building can protect employees and help you grow a healthier and more effective organization.

 Who is impacted?